BaranskiKacper/Hospital-REST-API/README.md

-# Hospital Web API
+# Hospital REST API

 ## Overview
-The Hospital Web API is a full-stack application designed to manage hospital operations.
+The Hospital REST API is a full-stack application designed to manage hospital operations.
 It consists of a frontend developed with Next.js and a backend powered by NestJS.
+The application uses PostgreSQL as its database system and pgAdmin as a web-based administration tool for PostgreSQL.

 ## Project Structure
 - `frontend`: The frontend application built using Next.js.
 It provides the user interface for the system.